-Vaccinations are available NOW to everyone born in 2016 or before.
+Vaccinations are available NOW to everyone 5 years of age and older.
 You can book an appointment, or come to one of our walk-in clinics without an appointment.
 Find out how here!

-The Pfizer-BioNTech vaccine has been approved for Canadians born in 2016 or before.
+The Pfizer-BioNTech vaccine has been approved for Canadians 5 years of age and older.
 The vaccine is voluntary, safe, and provides excellent protection against getting or spreading COVID-19.
 Here are some important things to know about the vaccine.

 The COVID-19 vaccine is a key factor in helping us do the things we love.

 Getting vaccinated will help protect ourselves, our friends and our loved ones from COVID-19.
 Click here to learn how you can get a COVID-19 vaccine in our area.

 The vaccine helps our body build immunity and decreases our chance of spreading COVID-19 to others.

 All vaccines work by teaching our body how to recognize and fight off infections.
 The COVID-19 vaccine does this by presenting our body with something that looks similar to the COVID-19 virus, so that our immune system can learn how to recognize it and produce its own natural protection.
 This natural protection then helps to keep us from becoming sick if we come in contact with the real COVID-19 virus in the future.